groupserver/gs.content.js.sharebox/README.txt

 Dialog
 ======

-The dialog is a `jQuery.UI`_ dialog.
+The dialog is a Bootstrap_ Popover_.
 It is divided in two parts.

 *  The first part is a list of *buttons* for various social media services (currently Facebook_, Twitter_, `Google+`_, and Digg_).
 These buttons